Lingo Game: Memory

 else -- if it is the second card flipped in this turn

-flip it -- picking a random symbol
+flip it -- find out which its symbol is

 check whether its symbol matches the previous card's symbol